dividedbyzeroco/warp-server/readme.md

 ## Pointers

 Relations are a vital aspect of Relational Databases.
 With regards to the Warp Server, these are represented by `pointers`.
-Pointers are specific keys (fields) that point to a specific object from another table.
+Pointers are keys (fields) which point to specific objects from another table.
 This can be thought of as the `belongs_to` relationship or the `foreign_key` relationship in SQL databases.

 To specify a `pointer` in your Model, you may do so by adding a `pointers` option in your `keys` config: